Personal Loan From Legal Moneylender

 • Late payment fee not exceeding S$60

-• An administrative fee not more than 10%
+• An administrative fee of not more than 10%

-Any lender offering rates other than the one mentioned above are not legitimate.
+Any lender offering rates other than the one mentioned above is not legitimate.

 Contract Signing

-A licensed money lender will always offer a contract document for signing once you enter into a contract with them.
+A licensed money lender will always offer a contract document to sign once you enter into a contract with them.